ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 can't do anything without being called by a transaction).
 In ERC-20 we can just give a high allowance to an inheritence contract, but that doesn't work for ERC-721 because the tokens are not fungible.
 This is the equivalent.

+The `approved` value tells us whether the event is for an approval, or the withdrawal of an approval.

 ### State Variables {#state-vars}